30 Sweeping Facts About The Karate Kid

 21. PAT JOHNSON WAS AN EXPERT, A REFEREE, AND A TOY

-Pat Johnson was responsible for choreography of the fight scenes throughout The Karate Kid.
+Pat Johnson was responsible for the choreography of The Karate Kid's fight scenes.
 Johnson, a well-known karate expert, also played the part of the referee in the film's final match.
 When the Remco line of Karate Kid action figures hit shelves in 1986, a figure based on Johnson as the tournament official was included in the Competition Center set.

-Dutch, a member of the Cobra Kai, was played by Chad McQueen — son of legendary Hollywood actor Steve McQueen.
+Dutch, a member of the Cobra Kai, was played by Chad McQueen—on of legendary actor Steve McQueen.

 Larry Drake, later of L.A.
 Law, is credited as "Yahoo #2," and you may also recognize Larry Scott from the original Revenge of the Nerds in the role of Jerry.

 Lastly, although uncredited, actor Andrew Shue appears briefly as an arbitrary member of the Cobra Kai.
-He is the brother of Ali Mills herself — Elizabeth Shue.
+He is the brother of Ali Mills herself, Elisabeth Shue.

 23. IT'S ALL FUN AND GAMES UNTIL SOMEONE BRUISES HIS CHIN

-As previously mentioned, Pat Morita was well-known prior to The Karate Kid for his comedy work on several TV shows, including a recurring stint as Ah Chew on Sanford and Son.
-Producer Jerry Weintraub suggested that Morita's credit in the film include his given name — Noriyuki — so as to sound more "ethnic."
+As previously mentioned, Morita was well-known prior to The Karate Kid for his comedy work on several TV shows, including a recurring stint as Ah Chew on Sanford and Son.
+Producer Jerry Weintraub suggested that Morita's credit in the film include his given name—Noriyuki—so as to sound more "ethnic."
 Therefore, the role of Mr. Miyagi is credited to Noriyuki "Pat" Morita.

 The Karate Kid was not intended to conclude with Daniel's victory over Johnny at the tournament.
 The opening scene in the sequel The Karate Kid Part II, which sees a parking lot confrontation between Kreese and Miyagi, was the original film's original ending.
 Both B.B.
 Hiller's novelization of the film and early copies of the script conclude with Miyagi tweaking Kreese's nose and the members of the Cobra Kai dropping their belts around their defeated leader.